Casepin

 Illustrative

 Kelsey Shelton Smith-Briggs was born December 28, 2002, in Oklahoma City, Oklahoma, to divorced parents.
 She lived with her mother and maintained contact with her paternal family.
-According to Wikipedia, the first two years of her life were uneventful, and no signs of abuse were reported to authorities or noticed by family members or day care staff before January 2005.
+The first two years of her life were uneventful, and no signs of abuse were reported to authorities or noticed by family members or day care staff before January 2005.

 Beginning in January 2005, Kelsey suffered several documented and confirmed incidents of child abuse, including a broken collarbone, broken legs, and multiple bruises and abrasions on her face and body.
 On January 17, 2005, the Oklahoma Department of Human Services (OKDHS) first confirmed abuse against Kelsey's mother after Kelsey was taken to a local emergency room with a broken collarbone and multiple bruises and abrasions to her lower back, buttocks, and thighs.
 In April 2005, both of Kelsey's legs were broken; medical examiners determined these were spiral fractures in different stages of healing caused by child abuse.
 Following this, Kelsey was placed into OKDHS custody.